Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Experimental Setup

-\item \textbf{Driver-level Separation:} A leave-$k$-drivers-out cross-validation strategy is employed, where $k=5$ drivers were excluded during training and used exclusively for testing.
-This protocol was repeated over $r=3$ independent runs with different left-out driver groups, and the final metrics were averaged to capture subject variability. \end{itemize}
+\item \textbf{Driver-level Separation (DLS):} A leave-$k$-drivers-out cross-validation strategy is employed, where $k=5$ drivers were excluded during training and used exclusively for testing.
+This protocol was repeated over $r=3$ independent runs with different left-out driver groups and the final metrics were determined by averaging those runs. \end{itemize}

-In our experiments, the parameters are set as: (1) Input image size (960x752x3), (2) Embedded dimension (6144x1), (3) Frame Rate—$\{1, 10\}$, (3) Low-dimension size— $n \in \{50, 100, 200\}$, and (4) Distance Metrics—L2 and centroid-distance.
-These experiments provide a comprehensive understanding of how video-derived embeddings behave under varying sampling conditions and data splits and lay the foundation for downstream classification tasks.
+In our experiments, the parameters were set as: (1) Input image size (960$\times$752$\times$3), (2) Vision model backbone: ResNet-v2~\cite{he2016identity} (3) Video-to-vector dimension (6144$\times$1), (4) Frame rate $\{1, 10\}$ Hz, (5) Low-dimension size, $\mathbf{n} \in \{50, 100, 200\}$, and (6) Distance metric: Euclidean distance.
+This setting provided a comprehensive understanding of how video-derived feature spaces behave under varying sampling conditions and data splits.